nshk28/Newsify/README.md

 # Newsify
 Newsify: Your personalized news app delivering curated content tailored to your interests.Stay informed and connected with Newsify, your personalized news companion!

+'''
+Introduction
+In the Access Chronicle portal, the App Owner section is designed to cater to the needs of individuals responsible for managing in-house and desktop applications.
+For instance, suppose "A" is the owner of an in-house application, and "B" is the owner of a desktop application.
+This section provides these owners with comprehensive tools and insights to manage their applications' entitlements effectively.

+Components
+1. Action Required Section
+The Action Required Section displays entitlements that have not been used for more than the period set by the app owner.
+This helps in identifying and managing inactive entitlements.
+The table includes the following columns:

+Entitlement: The unique identifier for the entitlement.
+Entitlement Name: The descriptive name of the entitlement.
+Access Details: A link to view detailed information about the usage of the entitlement.
+Last Access Time: The most recent time the entitlement was accessed.
+When the app owner clicks on the Access Details link for a particular entitlement, a detailed view is presented.
+This view includes:

+Account ID: The identifier for each account that has accessed the entitlement.
+Employee ID: The identifier for the employee associated with the account.
+Employee Name: The name of the employee associated with the account.
+Last Access Time: The most recent time the entitlement was accessed by the account.
+Last Access Time for Dependency: The most recent time the dependent entitlement was accessed.
+2. Anomalous Access Details Table
+The Anomalous Access Details Table provides app owners with insights into any unusual access patterns detected for their applications.
+This table is crucial for identifying potential security risks and ensuring that only authorized users have access to sensitive entitlements.
+The table includes information such as:

+Entitlement: The unique identifier for the entitlement with anomalous access.
+Access Details: A link to view the detailed anomalous access information.
+Last Access Time: The most recent time the entitlement was accessed.
+Clicking on the Access Details link will show a detailed view of the anomalous access, including:

+Account ID: The identifier for each account with anomalous access.
+Employee ID: The identifier for the employee associated with the account.
+Employee Name: The name of the employee associated with the account.
+Anomalous Access Time: The time when the anomalous access occurred.
+Reason for Flagging: The reason why the access was flagged as anomalous.
+3. Application Cards
+In the App Owner section, each application, whether in-house or desktop, is represented by a separate card.
+These cards provide a consolidated view of the application's details and its entitlements.
+The cards include the following information:

+Application ID: The unique identifier for the application.
+Executable Path (for Desktop Applications): The file path to the executable of the desktop application.
+Entitlement Access Details: A detailed view of the access information for each entitlement associated with the application.
+Additionally, the cards display information about all dependent entitlements within the same card, ensuring that the app owner has a complete view of how entitlements are being used and managed across their applications.

+This documentation provides app owners with a clear understanding of the tools available to them for managing their applications' entitlements, ensuring efficient and secure access management.

+Is this conversation helpful so far?

+ChatGPT can make mistakes.
+Check important info.

+'''
 ```
 const { exec } = require('child_process');
 const cron = require('node-cron');